 3. The form is sent to the vendor to quote the work to be done, and then for approval by DECT (takes about 2 weeks).
 The quote is returned for review, before vendor begins work.
 The entire process may take two weeks, so plan ahead before you actually need the material in your class.

-4. The invoice is then billed to the State captioning grant.
+4. Payment is covered by the State captioning grant.

 Steps to SUBMIT "electronic" media to be captioned

-- Upload your class syllabus (to track when videos will be shown).
+- Include in the e-mail your class syllabus (to track when videos will be shown).

-- Laurie will notify FRC staff that your files are ready to upload to the vendor's website, as well as contact them to let them know there are files to be captioned.
+- Laurie Vasquez will notify the vendor's website to let them know there are files to be captioned.

 For reporting purposes, a class is considered distance education when "instruction is provided through distance education for at least 51 percent of the hours of instruction."

-In this version, two new key areas were added to this document: a conceptual framework, and an FAQ section that addresses real world, current issues that many of you are now facing.
+In this version of the DE accessibility guidelines, two new key areas were added to this document: a conceptual framework, and an FAQ section that addresses real world, current issues that you will encounter.

 Also updated is the Glossary and the new Resources list which is comprehensive.
 The other existing sections of the 1999 guidelines remain in this version and were thoroughly reviewed and updated.